lloydwindrim/hyperspectral-autoencoders/README.md

 ```
 Because multiple models can be added to a single network, the added model must be given a name.

 When the network is set up and a model has been added, hyperspectral data can be passed through it.
-To extract the latent vectors of some spectra:
+To use a trained autoencoder to extract the latent vectors of some spectra:
 ```
 dataZ = net.encoder( modelName='csa_100', dataSamples=hypData.spectraPrep )
 ```